bitpay/insight-api/README.md

   ``~/.insight/``

-Please note that previous version's of Insight-API store that on `<insight's root>/db`
+Please note that some older versions of Insight-API store that on `<insight's root>/db`

 this can be changed on config/config.js.
 As of June 2014, storing the livenet blockchain takes ~35GB of disk space (2GB for the testnet).